Curriculum Intent

 Sexting, phishing, pharming, malware, algorithm, flowchart, decomposition, abstraction, variable, constant, pseudocode, selection, sequence, iteration

-Python, IDLE, arithmetic operators, relational operators, logic, syntax and runtime eros, indentation, white space, selection, sequence, iteration, data types, for loops
+Python, IDLE, arithmetic operators, relational operators, logic, syntax and runtime errors, indentation, white space, selection, sequence, iteration, data types, for loops

 Cell animation, stop motion, CGI, 2D/3D, storyboard, tweening, frame rate, time frame, copyright, intellectual property, mind map, mood board, client brief